How to Set a Table for Any Occasion

 2. Start with the dinner plate in the center.

-3. Forks, including the dinner fork, go on the left.
+3. The dinner fork (and any additional forks) go on the left.

 4. Napkins go either left of the fork or underneath it.

-5. Knives, including the dinner knife, go on the right, blades turned toward the dinner plate.
+5. The dinner knife (and any other knives), go on the right, blades turned toward the dinner plate.

-6. If there’s a spoon, it goes to the right of the knife.
+6. The dinner spoon (and any other spoons) go to the right of the knife.

 7. The water and wine glass (if needed) go in the upper right corner of the setting.